asyncapi/community/docs/styleguide/seo.md

 ### Examples of SEO-friendly anchor texts from Asyncapi's website

+- "In this case, in your AsyncAPI file, you describe the `server`, and therefore the [Server Object](https://www.asyncapi.com/docs/reference/specification/latest#serverObject) holds information about the actual server, including its physical location."
+- "JSON Schema Draft 07 is 100% compatible with AsyncAPI schemas.
+You can also use other standards to describe payload schema, such as [Avro](https://github.com/asyncapi/avro-schema-parser#usage)."
+- "Furthermore, the [Pub/sub](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) is appealing for IoT use cases due to two key features: support for flexible coupling between publishers/subscribers and inherent support for point-to-multipoint transmission."

 ### What are meta descriptions?

-Meta descriptions are ["snippets of HTML code that are placed in a web page's header"](https://www.techtarget.com/whatis/definition/meta-description-tag).
+Meta descriptions are typically ["snippets of HTML code that are placed in a web page's header"](https://www.techtarget.com/whatis/definition/meta-description-tag).
 They appear under the title in the search results on Google and can significantly impact click-through rates.

+>[!NOTE]
+> In the case of Asyncapi's documentation, meta descriptions are written in YAML

 #### Strategies for making SEO-friendly meta descriptions